Breakfast Burritos for 50

 Food processor (optional)

-- Spread sausage over 2 rimmed non-stick baking trays (or spray with cooking spray).
+- Spread sausage evenly over 2 large rimmed non-stick baking trays (or spray with cooking spray).

-- Bake for 15- 20 minutes until browned and cooked through.
+- Bake for 15- 20 minutes until sausage is browned and cooked through.

-MAKE AHEAD NOTE: Can be made up to this point, let cooled, and refrigerated in 1 gallon freezer bags for up to 2 days or frozen for up to 2 months.
+MAKE AHEAD NOTE: Can be made up to this point, let cooled, and refrigerated in Zip-lock bags for up to 2 days or frozen for up to 2 months.

 - Place stacks of softened tortillas at the start of your assembly line.